ner0-m/elsa/docs/guides/admm-cxx.md

 u_{k+1} = u_{k} + Ax_{k+1} + Bz_{k+1} - c
 ```

 The selection of the regularization parameter `lambda`, which is introduced in the next section, and the coupling
 parameter `rho`, is not quite straightforward.
 In this instance, we've chosen to set the value of `rho` to 1, and the
 value of `lambda` to 1/2.
 It is evident that the result of `ADMM` depends on both of these.
 More information on this, is
-provided by Wieczorek et al.[2]
+provided by Wieczorek *et al.* [2].

 ### Solving a toy inverse problem using ADMM